Our Privacy Promise

 You are in control

-If you would like to make any changes to the way we are processing your data, if you believe it is inaccurate or incomplete, or you have any concerns regarding how it is being processed you can discuss your preferences with your Line Manager or a People Services representative or the Payroll and Pension administration office.
-If you have comments, questions or a complaint regarding your personal data and how we are processing it you can contact the Data Protection Officer directly using the contact details in Section 9 of this policy “How to Contact Us”.
+If you would like to make any changes to the way we are processing your data, if you believe it is inaccurate or incomplete, or you have any concerns regarding how it is being processed you can discuss your preferences with your Line Manager or a People Services representative (or the Payroll and Pension administration office with regard to the St Dunstan’s Retirement Benefits Plan (1973)).
+If you have comments, questions or a complaint regarding your personal data and how we are processing it, you can contact the Data Protection Officer directly using the contact details in Section 9 of this policy “How to Contact Us”.

 Changes to this Policy